If you haven't done so yet today, please recite the

 Morning of the 14th day of Nisan: Burn our chometz.

 Late afternoon: Sleep.
 If you are able, attend Matzah baking.
 It is not required when there is no Holy Temple, but nevertheless many people bake Matzos on Erev Pesach these days.
+Such matzos are much preferred, spiritually.

 Evening: Attend the Prayers at the synagogue.
 At the right time, which is before the stars come out in the sky, learn or say the passages about the "Bringing of the Passover Sacrifice."